-For the year ended 31 December 2020, the subsidiaries shown below, which are included within these consolidated financial statements, are entitled to the exemption from audit by virtue of section 479A Companies Act 2006.
+For the year ended 31 December 2021, the subsidiaries shown below, which are included within these consolidated financial statements, are entitled to the exemption from audit by virtue of section 479A Companies Act 2006.
 In accordance with section 479A of the Companies Act 2006, the members of the companies have unanimously agreed that they do not require an audit, and the carrying value of liabilities at the Statement of Financial Position date have been guaranteed by Merkur Casino UK Limited under section 479C of the Act.

 Cashino Gaming (E&J) Limited

 United Leisure Limited

 Mayfair Acquisitionco Limited

 Thomas Holdings Limited

 Classic Leisure (Northern) Limited

 Dolphin Gaming Limited

-Praesepe Limited
+Merkur Technical Support Limited (formerly Praesepe Limited)

 William Clark (Holdings) Limited

-Baleday Limited
+Baleday Ltd

-William Clark Ltd
+William Clark Limited

-Mirage Centres Ltd
+Mirage Centres Limited